-Professional Liability Risks of Filing in DOCX - for users of non-Microsoft word processors
+Professional Liability Risks of Filing in DOCX - for users of Microsoft Word

-April 19, 2023 10AM to 11:30AM Mountain Time Carl Oppedahl https://blog.oppedahl.com
+May 10, 2023 10AM to 11:30AM Mountain Time Carl Oppedahl https://blog.oppedahl.com

 Disclaimer

 Watching this webinar, or reading these slides, or watching or listening to a recording of this webinar, does not make you the client of any presenter, and does not make any presenter your attorney.
 This webinar is intended to be educational, not legal advice.